In 2011, Marc Andreessen famously wrote a post entitled, Why Software Is Eating the World.

 Long form copywriting

 When it comes to composing long-form content, an AI can produce a considerable amount of drivel that needs to be fact-checked and edited.
-Despite this, AI unquestionably accelerates the long-form content production process.
+Despite this, AI accelerates the long-form content production process.

 Grammarly’s AI was trained by a large collection of sentences that were organized by human researchers.
 User actions such as many people ignoring the same suggestion get factored into the algorithm.